8 Best Breadmakers in Australia (2025)

 #3 - 15-Hour Delay Timer and Keep Warm

-The Sunbeam BM7850 includes a delay start timer, allowing users to add ingredients and then have the bread ready at a later time – perfect for waking up to freshly baked bread in the morning.
+The Sunbeam BM7850 includes a delay start timer, allowing users to add ingredients and have the bread ready later.
+This is perfect for waking up to freshly baked bread in the morning.

-It matches Breville's The Baker's Dozen Bread Maker 15-hour delay timer and also includes a keep warm function for when the bread is prepared.
+It matches Breville's 15-hour delay timer and includes a keep warm function for when the bread is prepared.
 Between the two, Breville's breadmaker has one more automatic preset (13 options) than the Sunbeam but no manual programs.

 #4 - Loaf Size and 12 Programmed Menus

-The Smartbake offers 12 pre-set programs, including basic, wheat, French, sweet, and gluten-free.
-It has a maximum bread capacity of 1.25 kg, making it suitable for larger families.
-Besides baking bread, the machine can make jam or prepare dough for rolls, pizza, and pastries.
+The Smartbake offers 12 preset programs, including basic, wheat, French, sweet, and gluten-free.
+Its maximum bread capacity is 1.25 kg, making it suitable for larger families.
+In addition to baking bread, the machine can make jam or prepare dough for rolls, pizza, and pastries.

 💡

-Always choose the right loaf size for your needs.
+Expert note: Always choose the right loaf size.
 A smaller loaf size is sufficient if you're baking for a small family or just for yourself.
-Remember, the amount of ingredients you use will vary depending on the loaf size, so always follow the recipe or instructions provided by your bread maker.
+Remember, the ingredients you use will depend on the loaf size.

 #5 - LCD Control Panel and Display Window

-The bread machine packs a user-friendly control panel with a clear LCD display that shows the cycle, crust colour, and loaf size selections.
+The bread machine has a user-friendly control panel and a clear LCD that shows the cycle, crust colour, and loaf size selections.
 The display lets you see the stage of your breadmaking in real-time, whether preheating, kneading, rising, baking, or keeping warm.

 Cons of the Sunbeam BM7850 Smartbake